Skip to main content

 Learn more about Regions and Availability Zones.

-• You can find the audience value in your OIDC Workload Federation configuration.
+• Find the audience value in your OIDC Workload Federation configuration.

 pod-identity-webhook.yaml